Address DSHEA Updates in Your Nutraceutical Lab With a LIMS

 DSHEA regulations for Nutraceutical Labs

 The U.S. Food and Drug Administration (FDA) recently announced plans to update the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 The potential DSHEA changes have prompted concerns about the business impacts of additional regulatory rigor.
 To be ahead of the competition when changes occur, nutraceutical manufacturers should consider implementing a Laboratory Information Management System (LIMS), which can address many of the concerns.
-Also, consider the risks related tonotimplementing a LIMS: analyze the monetary, time, and opportunity costs of maintaining your status quo.
+Also, consider the risks related to not implementing a LIMS: analyze the monetary, time, and opportunity costs of maintaining your status quo.
 Compliance is often easier and less expensive with a LIMS.
 Before we get into the specifics, let’s look at the background of these regulatory changes.

 DSHEA currently takes a reactive stance toward dietary supplements or nutraceuticals.
 If the FDA takes action and initiates enforcement under DSHEA as it exists today, it’s because a nutraceutical product has demonstrated a risk to consumers, not because the manufacturer couldn’t prove that the product was safe.
 This reactive stance was the approach formerly taken by the FDA about food, before enacting the Food Safety and Modernization Act (FSMA) of 2011.
 FSMA was the direct result of a deadly Salmonella outbreak caused by contaminated peanuts from one manufacturing facility, which resulted in more than 1000 product recalls.
 FSMA mandated a shift to proactive prevention of incidents versus a reactive, rapid response.
 Historical patterns indicate that changes to DSHEA will also take the FDA’s role in regulating dietary supplements from reactive to proactive.